Coronavirus steals a chef’s sense of taste, and there’s no telling when it might come back

 Both senses are targets of the coronavirus, but smell is believed to be the more frequent victim.
 The disease lays siege to the supporting cells surrounding the olfactory bulb, causing inflammation even without congestion, and one half of the duet disappears.

-“If you’re lacking the aroma, food becomes much less interesting,” said Steven D. Munger, the director of the Center for Smell and Taste at the University of Florida.
+“If you’re lacking the aroma, food becomes much less interesting,” said Steven D. Munger, director of the Center for Smell and Taste at the University of Florida.
 “People will either do one of two things.
 They may choose to eat less, and they lose weight.
 Or they go after foods that are more rewarding — heavier foods, with lots of salt, adding hot sauce to everything — to try make food still interesting.”

 In Brazil, a wealthy doctor and a favela merchant were hospitalized with covid-19.
 From there, their stories diverged.